imstevenpmwork/Machine_Learning-Projects/README.md

 # Machine_Learning
-Homeworks for Machine Learnine online course from Standford
+Homeworks for the Machine Learning online course from Standford